artz/meanify/README.md

 		// Do some stuff with query params. body.foo = query.foo;
-		// Return new object in the response. next(error, body);
+		// Return new object in the response. done(error, body);
 	} else {
 		error = {
 			name: 'NoFoo',
 			message: 'Foo not found.'
 		};
 		// Send error.
-		next(error);
+		done(error);
 	}
 });
 ```

-Instance methods defined on schemas should expect three arguments: the `request` object, `response` object, and a callback.
+Instance methods defined on schemas should expect three arguments: the `request` object, `response` object, and a `done` callback.

-If the callback sees `null` as the first argument and the modified resource object second, a successful `200` response will be returned along with the object as the body.
+If the `done` callback sees `null` as the first argument and the modified resource object second, a successful `200` response will be returned along with the resource object as the body.
 If the callback sees the error defined as the first argument, a failure (i.e. a `400`) response is returned.

 The `response` object gives you more control over the response and status code sent.
-For example, you could send a `401` or `403` response status instead of the standard `400` available by using the callback.
+For example, you could send a `401` or `403` response status (i.e. `res.status(401).send()`) instead of the standard `400` using the callback.

 Note that inside the schema method context, `this` refers to the resource document found in the database.